Read-The-Question/rtq-review/src/pages/md/papers/forest-school--11-plus--maths--9999--sample-paper-2.md

 <div class='workings'>
 <div class='working'>

-Favourite subject of maximum number of students is History, therefore I agree with Alex that most people prefer History.
+As per the bar chart, History is the favourite subject of maximum number of students.

+So I agree with the statement.

 </div>
 </div>
 <div class='answers'>
 <div class='answer'>

-Favourite subject of maximum number of students is History, therefore I agree with Alex that most people prefer History.
+Agree

 </div>
 </div>